hyosung11/Launch-School/Courses/JS120/Lesson-2-Functions-Objects-Prototypes/notes.md

 baz(); // "hello world"
 ```

-An interesting and important property of permanently bound functions is that you cannot change their execution context, even if you use `call` or `apply` or call `bind` a second time.
+An interesting and important property of permanently bound functions is that *you cannot change their execution context*, even if you use `call` or `apply` or call `bind` a second time.
 Continuing with the code from the previous example:

 ```js
 let object2 = {